 Connecticut relinquished claim to much of its western lands in 1786 following the American Revolutionary War.
 However, the state retained a portion south of Lake Erie and sold much of this remaining Western Reserve to the Connecticut Land Company, organized in Hartford, Connecticut in 1795.
 Money from the sale of this land was to be used for education of Connecticut residents and to encourage settlement from the east.
 Connecticut ceded its final claims on the territory to the United States in 1800.
 Ashtabula County was part of this “Western Reserve.”
 It is said that the Native American meaning for the word Ashtabula is “River of Many Fish“.

 Forty-eight men subscribed and paid Connecticut $1,200,000.00.
 One of these was Nehemiah Hubbard, who paid the state $19,039.00.
-The first settlement in what would become Plymouth Township was in 1804 – 1805, when Thomas McGahhe and William Thompson cleared land and built the first log house on Lot 5 (on the north side of the present Plymouth Ridge Road, just west of the hilltop at Knickerbocker Circle.)
+The first settlement in what would become Plymouth Township was in 1804 – 1805, when Thomas McGahhe and William Thompson cleared land and built the first log house on Lot 5, located at the site of the present Edwin and Debra Friedstrom farm on the north side of Plymouth Ridge Road.

 In spring 1806, Samuel White settled on 200 acres on the north line of the township, along present-day Seven Hills and Howard Roads.
 His acreage included the creek on which the Fitz Woolen Mill would later be established.
+Since 1903, this property has been owned by the family of Thomas and Maryann Stevenson, Plymouth Township Fiscal Officer.
 Thomas Gordon came in 1807, and settled on the 240 acres of Lot 6.
 He erected the first sawmill in 1809.

 It is said that the first white child born in the township was a son born to David Burnett in 1807, and the first death was a widow named Hanan, who died in the spring of 1807.
 In the summer of 1810, the first schoolhouse was built of logs in the hollow just north of the present Maple Grove Cemetery on land then owned by Asher Blakeslee.
 Classes were taught the following winter by Warner Mann.
 There were 12 students whose parents paid their share of the teacher’s salary.
 More hardy settlers arrived in 1811, families of men such as Captain Moses Hall, Zadock Mann, John Blakeslee, Lynus Hall, Titus Seymour, David Warren, Elias Upson, Noah Bronson, and the Hubbards.
 Many of their descendants still live in Plymouth today.